linkonsat/chess/README.md

 5. Ensure your on the directory location containing main_game.rb
 6. enter ruby main_game.rb in the console

-### Lessons
+### Lessons Learned
-1. A appreciation of test-driven development enables you to test multiple versions.
+1. Scaling an application using a Test Driven Development to ensure methods aren't breaking upon scaling up.
-2. Design decisions with multiple objects interacting in such a way they don't break.
+2. Used an Object Oriented Programming style to create objects to represent separate concerns and build interacting objects with a user facing object.
-3. Think of design in terms of what messages are objects sending each other.
+3. How to apply data structures such as a doubly linked list to handle data to enable different ways to manipulate the game state.
-4. How to use a data structure such as a doubly linked data structure to track the game.
+4. How to use git branches to create feature branches to keep the main branch in a consistently working stable state.